FatimaMahfoodh/KitchenMastery/README.md

 ### Steps to run the entire web application:

-1- Navigate to the project's directory.
+1- In Anaconda Prompt, Navigate to the project's directory.

 2- Create the virtual environment with conda.
 ```